 2. Prenuptial talk

-No, by prenuptial I do not mean signing documents about possible separation.
-When you are an Indian working woman moving into a joint family you need to have a sit-down with the family you will be embracing before the wedding happens.
+No, by prenuptial I do not mean just signing documents about possible separation.
+While getting a prenup is a great idea yes, there are also other considerations that one should be mindful one.
+When you are a working woman entering the family of the man you love, you need to have a sit-down with the family you will be embracing before the wedding happens

 - Have a talk with your family members on their expectations from you.
 Nothing is a better treatment than prevention.